 New to the island and fancy getting stuck into a spot of sport in Singapore?
 Team sports aren’t just a good way to get fit, but they’re a cracking way to network and make a good set of friends.
 Check out the below for 15 sports across the island and how to get in touch with existing teams.

 The Singapore American Football League, which marks its 40th anniversary this year, is open to all 15- to 18-year-old boys of any skill level.
 The season runs August through November, and new players are welcome.
-For more information or to sign up, log on to football.sacac.com or call 6363 6454.
+For more information or to sign up, log on to football.sacac.com.

-So, you like running and bouncing a ball, but have an aversion to wooden-floored courts and hoops?
-We have some good news: the 15-metre dribble is alive and well in Singapore.
-The Singapore Australian Football Club (singaporewombats.com) is known locally as The Wombats.
+Australian Rules Football might be thing of mystery to first-time viewers or players, but it’s a beloved code of countless Australians – including expats in Singapore!
+The Singapore Australian Football Club (singaporewombats.com) is known locally as the Wombats.
 They’re part of an Asian League that travels to play in China, Hong Kong, Indonesia, Japan, Malaysia and the Philippines.
 Player membership fees are $300 a year or you can become a social member for $80.

 Baseball is very popular in Singapore.
-Friendly amateur club the Typhoons (9673 0671; baseball.sg) has eight teams in the league and practises on weekends at the Kallang fields.
-If you’re a big hitter or a fast bowler, seek out the Singapore Baseball and Softball Association (9170 4505, sbsa.org.sg).
+Friendly amateur club the Typhoons has eight teams in the league and practises on weekends at the Kallang fields.
+If you’re a big hitter or you have a fast arm, seek out the Singapore Baseball and Softball Association (sbsa.org.sg).
 It runs the island’s most advanced league for men and women and can help you organise tryouts for the best teams.